Mimi Gibson: Personal life

 In 1999, she testified before a California legislative panel on the need for statutory protection for child actors' earnings.
 Actor Paul Petersen, who played her older brother in Houseboat, also testified.
 Petersen remained a lifelong friend and in 1990 founded A Minor Consideration, a nonprofit group devoted to protecting and advancing the interests of child actors.
 Gibson has also been active in this group.
 Her autobiography Working Kid was released on June 20, 2021.

-When she was 20 years old, Gibson got married "to get away from my mom", but they reconciled later.
+When she was 20 years old, Gibson got married "to get away from my mom" due to her being very controlling, but they reconciled later.
 Gibson went on to make a career in real estate.

 Gibson was married to Joseph Schoenbaum, John Bardet, and Carl Rahal.
 The latter marriage lasted until his death on November 21, 2009.